Bursty or heavy? The surprise of bright Population III systems in the Reionization era: The redshift Pop III UVLF

 This picture is supported by theoretical models.
 Simulations of Pop~III star formation in mini-halos (see e.g. \citealt{Bromm_2013} and references therein) commonly yield Pop~III masses of $\sim 10^2 - 10^3 ~\Msun$, which for a typical star-formation timescale of $\sim 10$~Myr correspond to SFRs of the order of $\sim 10^{-5} - 10^{-4} ~\si{\Msun.yr^{-1}}$.
 Calculations from \citet{Greif_Bromm_2006} and \citet{Greif_2008} further suggest that Pop~III star formation in atomic-cooling halos of $\Mh \sim 10^8 ~\Msun$ may yield up to $\sim 10^4 - 10^5 ~\Msun$ in stellar mass, resulting in even higher SFRs of $\sim 10^{-3} - 10^{-2} ~\si{\Msun.yr^{-1}}$.
-For a mini-halo and atomic-cooling mass scale of respectively $\Mh \sim 10^6 ~\Msun$ and $\Mh \sim 10^8 ~\Msun$, this would imply an upper limit on $\SFR / \Mh$ of $ \sim 10^{-11} - 10^{-10} ~\si{yr^{-1}}$, well above our \textsc{Heavy} model predictions\footnote{Note that these limits correspond to an extreme scenario in which all halos are capable to form Pop~III stars, while in reality only a fraction of those halos will form Pop~IIIs; see e.g. the discussion in Appendix~\ref{app:model_details}.}.
-The model is also broadly in line with predictions from the \texttt{dustyGadget} \citep{Graziani_2020} cosmological simulation suite \citep{DiCesare_2023}: these are the largest simulations available that include a model for Pop~III star formation and feedback, thus representing a prime tool to explore Pop~III star formation in rare, massive halos\footnote{The simulations consist of eight volumes of $\sim 70$~cMpc per side; see \citealt{Venditti_2023, Venditti_2024_HeII, Venditti_2024_PISNe} for a discussion on the statistics of Pop~III star-forming environments during the EoR from the simulations and their detectability.
-More details on the $\SFR / \Mh$ estimate are presented in Appendix~\ref{app:model_details}.}.
+For a mini-halo and atomic-cooling mass scale of respectively $\Mh \sim 10^6 ~\Msun$ and $\Mh \sim 10^8 ~\Msun$, this would imply an upper limit on $\SFR / \Mh$ of $ \sim 10^{-11} - 10^{-10} ~\si{yr^{-1}}$, well above our \textsc{Heavy} model predictions; note that these limits correspond to an extreme scenario in which all halos are capable to form Pop~III stars, while in reality only a fraction of those halos will form Pop~IIIs (see e.g. the discussion in Appendix~\ref{app:model_details}).
+The model is also broadly in line with predictions from the \texttt{dustyGadget} \citep{Graziani_2020} cosmological simulation suite \citep{DiCesare_2023}: these are the largest simulations available (i.e. eight volumes of $\sim 70$~cMpc per side) that include a model for Pop~III star formation and feedback, thus representing a prime tool to explore Pop~III star formation in rare, massive halos\footnote{See \citealt{Venditti_2023, Venditti_2024_HeII, Venditti_2024_PISNe} for a discussion on the statistics of Pop~III star-forming environments during the EoR from the simulations and their detectability.}; however, refer to Appendix~\ref{app:model_details} for some cautionary notes on this comparison (particularly regarding contamination from co-existing Pop~II sources in the same halos), as well as more details on the $\SFR / \Mh$ estimate from the simulations.